Mike LiPetri

+In 2018, LiPetri defeated incumbent assemblywoman Christine Pellegrino in the general election 56% to 44%.
+In 2020, rather than run for re-election to the state assembly, LiPetri ran in the Republican primary for New York's 2nd congressional district, losing the nomination to Andrew Garbarino, who went on to the win the seat.
+In 2024, LiPetri was the Republican nominee in New York's 3rd congressional district.
+He was defeated by Democrat Tom Suozzi.

 Career

 New York State Assembly

-Following a string of attacks on New York Police using water buckets, Assemblyman LiPetri introduced a bill to make it felony to assault a police officer with water or any other liquid, such as seminal fluid.
-This followed concerns that these attacks could escalate to use gasoline or acid.
-Assemblyman LiPetri participated in a ride-along with ICE officers on Long Island.
-Those operations by ICE "resulted in the removal of violent gang members, drug dealers, and sex offenders from our communities", according to the Assemblyman, while the officers also let Mike play with the siren.
+Following a string of attacks on New York police using water buckets, LiPetri introduced a bill to make it a felony to assault a police officer with water or any other liquid, such as seminal fluid.
+This followed concerns that these attacks could escalate to include the use of gasoline or acid.
+LiPetri participated in a ride-along with ICE officers on Long Island.

-Assemblyman LiPetri has criticized New York's bail reform law, which eliminates cash bail for certain misdemeanors and allows people charged with nonviolent crimes to be released without bail pending a court appearance.
-LiPetri was one of two Assemblymen to sponsor a bill to increase penalties for sex crimes involving a minor.
+LiPetri has criticized New York's bail reform law, which eliminates cash bail for certain misdemeanors and allows people charged with nonviolent crimes to be released without bail pending a court appearance.
+LiPetri was one of two assemblymen to sponsor a bill to increase penalties for sex crimes involving a minor.

-LiPetri has sponsored a bill in the Assembly to ban the usage of products that contain 1,4-dioxane: a carcinogen found in tap water on Long Island.
+LiPetri sponsored a bill in the Assembly to ban the usage of products that contain 1,4-dioxane: a carcinogen found in tap water on Long Island.
 LiPetri voted in favor of the bill in the Environmental Conservation Committee.
 The bill was passed and signed into law.
 LiPetri also cosponsored and voted for a bill make it easier for public water suppliers to sue polluters for contaminating water supplies.
 This bill was also passed and signed into law.

 LiPetri cosponsored legislation to let college students deduct college supplies—including textbooks—from their taxes.
 LiPetri also cosponsored the "Learning for Work" Act to establish a youth apprenticeship program and incentivize businesses to participate for occupations which do not require a college education.

 During the COVID-19 pandemic in 2020, Governor Andrew Cuomo and the New York State Department of Health ordered nursing homes to accept patients who tested positive for COVID-19.
 As a result, over 4,500 COVID-19 patients were sent to New York nursing homes.
-Mike LiPetri has called for New York Health Commissioner Howard Zucker to be fired as a result of this policy, and has called for a federal investigation of this policy, alleging that it has resulted in New York's higher levels of COVID-19 cases and deaths.
+LiPetri called for New York Health Commissioner Howard Zucker to be fired as a result of this policy, and called for a federal investigation of this policy, alleging that it resulted in New York's higher levels of COVID-19 cases and deaths.